Luisant: Vecatra

 As one travels closer to Luisant, they begin to encounter areas of water grown thick with trees and teeming with aquatic and semi-aquatic life.
 The deep knees of cypress trees hide the flicker of snakes, gators, and things much more deadly from sight.
 Those who are most intune to the rich black soil and slow flowing waters speak of the life to be found in the most unexpected places, the blending of Vecatra’s blood and bones in a way that gives you a peek at the wholeness of Her body, the breadth of Her love and thriving.
 It is said that the human mother of Cypress came from the swamps, and because of this Ash chose to root her son here enmasse.

-The ground can often be difficult to ascertain covered in murky water that ranges from ankle depth to perhaps miles deep.
-Stories speak of patches of thick, sinking mud, hidden underwater shafts that suck travellers down into cavern systems, and creatures that sit unseen until it is too late to run.
-Many of our favorite feasting foods and rarer ores come from here such as lily pad tubers and bog iron.
+The ground can often be difficult to ascertain covered in murky water that ranges from ankle depth to enough to swallow a man whole.
+Stories speak of patches of thick, sinking mud, hidden underwater shafts that suck travelers down into cavern systems, and creatures that sit unseen until it is too late to run.

 Alligators